Betting on horses online is a difficult territory to break into for budding amateurs.

-Check the Horses Performance
+Research the Horse’s Performance

 If you can’t find the information readily available on your betting forum of choice, it will be a simple Google search away.

-If a horse won first place for a grade 3 steeple chase, it is hard to tell how they will perform at a grade one flat race.
+If a horse won first place for a grade 3 steeplechase, it is hard to tell how they will perform at a grade one flat race.

-Check the Odds
+Read the Odds

 Whilst the predictions may be wrong, the odds are a good indication of the horse, jockey and trainer’s previous performance.

 If you are unsure about betting for the favorite to win first place, it may be a good idea to place a Quinella on them for a less high-risk bet.

 On a basic level, it important to remember that the favorite wins roughly 33% of the time.